Permethrin

 New Treatment Approaches

-1. Optimized Lipid Therapy: Current studies are investigating the optimal dosage and duration of administration for intravenous lipid emulsions.
+1. Optimized lipid therapy: Current studies investigate the optimal dosage and duration of intravenous lipid emulsions.
 Recent research suggests that a longer infusion with a lower dosage (0.25 ml/kg/min over 4-6 hours) may be more effective than short, high-dose applications.

-3. Antioxidant Therapeutic Approaches: Since oxidative stress might play a role in permethrin neurotoxicity, the use of antioxidants such as N-acetylcysteine and vitamin E as adjunctive therapy is being investigated.
+3. Antioxidative therapy approaches: Since oxidative stress may play a role in the neurotoxicity of permethrin, the use of antioxidants such as N-acetylcysteine and vitamin E as adjuvant therapy is being investigated.

 Molecular Mechanisms